-Ophiuchus, 13th constellation of zodiac | EarthSky.org
+Is Ophiuchus a constellation or a sign?

 Even today, the Staff of Asclepius – the symbol of the World Heath Organization – pays tribute to the constellation Ophiuchus the Serpent Bearer.

-Bottom line: Will you see faint Ophichus, the overlooked zodiacal constellation, tonight?
+Bottom line: Will you see faint Ophiuchus, the overlooked zodiacal constellation, tonight?

 Read more: Born between November 29 and December 18?
 Here’s your constellation

-Dates of sun’s entry into each constellation of the Zodiac
+Dates of sun’s entry into each constellation of the zodiac

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!